|

 Customizable controls add a great deal of polish to any game, and this example demonstrates

-how to implement them for both the gamepad and keyboard using
+how to implement them for both the gamepad and keyboard using an efficient method.

 It also shows you how to save the controls in an INI file and provides other useful functions.